Wavre: Folklore

+Climate

 Infrastructure

 Wavre is the location of the Wavre Transmitter, a broadcasting facility for shortwave, medium wave, FM and TV of the Belgian broadcasting society.
 As aerial for medium wave a guyed steel framework mast is used.
 It is the third tallest structure in Belgium.
 The aerials for FM and TV are on a free standing lattice tower.
 On 13 October 1983 a storm destroyed the main transmission mast for TV transmission.

 Basse-Wavre railway station (Gare de Basse-Wavre) is located in Basse-Wavre ("lower Wavre") a suburb to the east of the city centre and lower down the Dyle.

 Sports

 Wavre is the home of RJ Wavre football club, a team with quite a prestigious past but which has struggled in recent times.
 The city is elected to host 2026 Hockey World Cup.